Praqma/training-infra/README.md

 enable_kubectl.sh
 ```

-Subsequently, kubernetes cluster access can be tested with the following script:
+Subsequently, kubernetes cluster access can be tested with the following scripts:

 ```
 test-cluster-access.sh
+test-k8s-nginx.sh
 ```

 Should you need to get the list of bastion hosts it can be queried as follows: